Rainblock: Faster Transaction Processing in Public Blockchains: RainBlock

 \vheading{Stale data}.
 We make a similar observation that clients can pre-execute with \emph{stale} data and still prefetch the correct node bags.
 For example, the CryptoKitties \vtt{giveBirth} function is a \emph{fixed-address} contract, where the addresses read (loads from the \texttt{kitties} array) only depend on the inputs from the message call.
-To deal with rare variable-address contracts, the miner may asynchronously read from a storage node after the transaction has been submitted.
-Even in these cases, the client will have retrieved some of the correct nodes required for the transaction (\eg the \texttt{to} and \texttt{from} accounts).
+To deal with rare variable-address contracts, the miner may asynchronously read from a storage node after the transaction is submitted.
+Even in these cases, the client will have retrieved some of the correct witnesses required for the transaction (\eg the \texttt{to} and \texttt{from} accounts).

-\vheading{Aborting transactions at the client}.
-Another advantage of the speculative pre-execution is that it can filter out transactions that miners would abort.
+\vheading{Benefits from pre-executing clients}.
+One of the main advantages of the speculatively pre-executing client is that it can filter out transactions that miners would abort.
 Contrast this with the Ethereum blockchain, in which aborted transactions are no-ops, but still take up valuable space in the public ledger.
 In \sysname, clients can prevent miners from spending valuable cycles executing transactions that will be eventually aborted.
 The tradeoff is that staleness might cause clients to abort transactions conservatively.
-For example, in Figure~\ref{fig:cryptokitties}, if the client has a stale view of the \textit{matron} kitty, it might abort on Line 5 if it believes the \textit{matron} is not ready to give birth.
-If account holders believe that a client has incorrectly aborted their transaction, they can send their transaction to other clients.
+If users believe that a client incorrectly aborted their transaction, they can send it to other clients or prefetch the witnesses themselves.